 We know that you only have so much time on the island, and while a part of you will probably just want to relax on the property, we would hope our daily vegetarian breakfasts will fill you up with the good stuff you’ll need for the day ahead, be it surfing at Luquillo beach, or tackling our semi-challenging Lost Machete hike.
-We offer one boutique breakfast item daily, but if your tastes are on a different wavelength, or if you have allergies, are vegan, gluten-free, or otherwise we’d be happy to afford you perhaps a less lavish, but still delicious alternative.
+We offer one boutique breakfast item daily; but if your tastes are on a different wavelength, or if you have allergies, are vegan, gluten-free, or otherwise, we’d be happy to provide you perhaps a little-less lavish, but still delicious, alternative.
+We just ask that you let us know in advance.
+Also, if you need to leave the Inn early (before 9:30 AM when breakfast wraps up), please let us know.
+We will bring a healthy, though not “gourmet,” breakfast tray to your room the night before so that you have it when you need it in the morning.

 If you’d like something sweet, our Guava and Cream Cheese-stuffed French Toast might be a can’t miss (see recipe below).
 If you’re into something a little more classic, we do a delicious Eggs Florentine (pictured above) with creamy ricotta cheese, luscious hollandaise, and crispy-on-the-outside, fluffy-on-the-inside roasted potatoes.
 Whatever your tastes, I can assure you that between the fresh papaya, banana and ginger smoothy, our tropical Sunday mimosas, or our Homemade Chocolate Waffles with a Mocha Syrup, there’s a bite of food or a sip of something wonderful waiting for you here at the Rainforest Inn.
 Perhaps a bite that'll just make you come back and visit us again.